 Stage 2

-The second stage of decriminalisation will commence on 1 December 2023.
-Stage 2 will:
+The second stage of decriminalisation commenced on 1 December 2023 and included:

-- repeal brothel and escort agency provisions in the Public Health and Wellbeing Act 2008 to remove specific sex work industry controls.
+• repeal of brothel and escort agency provisions in the Public Health and Wellbeing Act 2008 to remove specific sex work industry controls.

 What laws have changed